 The WCU School Psychology program is recognized as an approved training program by the National Association of School Psychologists (NASP).
 Our program is based on a child advocacy model in which the needs of the child are at the center of all activities engaged in by the school psychologist.
 Our students are trained to facilitate growth in the development, behavior, and learning of children of all ages through a wide range of activities including assessment and intervention as well as consultation with teachers and parents.
-This training is based on an ecological and systems-level perspective and focuses on a cognitive-behavioral orientation toward treatment.
+This training is based on an ecological and systems-level perspective in which multiple levels of environmental factors (e.g., family, school, community) are considered in influencing the development of the child) and focuses on a cognitive-behavioral orientation toward treatment.
 Additionally, an understanding of diversity and individual differences in child development is emphasized.

 The WCU School Psychology program adheres to the Nondiscrimination and Equal Opportunity Policy of the National Association of School Psychologists.

 Throughout this program, students are provided with many diverse opportunities to apply the knowledge they acquire through coursework out in the field.
 This includes involvement with school systems in the region including four Charter Schools.
 The public schools in this region also provide a unique picture of rural Appalachian communities but also reflect changes related to the increased diversity within these communities.
 In addition, the Cherokee Indian Reservation is located close by and there are also school systems in the nearby Asheville area that provide a more inner-city perspective.
 The students in this program also complete service learning and shadowing activities in the local community as part of their courses in which they gain a clearer picture of direct service delivery to students and families throughout the region.